sysdiglabs/sysdig-aws-workshop-instructions/docs/learning-paths/full-kraken-hunter.md

 ----

 {: .value }
-> At the completion of this workshop, you will will have:
+> At the end of this workshop you will be able to:
 >
-> - Learned how to use Sysdig Secure to detect and prevent threats in your cloud, container, hosts, and other workloads
+> - Learn how to use Sysdig Secure to detect and prevent threats in your cloud, containers, hosts and other workloads.
-> - Gained a deeper understanding of the security challenges of today's clouds and workloads
+> - Gain a deeper understanding of the security challenges of today's clouds and workloads
-> - Seen how Sysdig Secure can help you prioritize and remediate threats and vulnerabilities
+> - See how Sysdig Secure can help you prioritise and remediate threats and vulnerabilities
 > - Discovered the value of Sysdig Secure through direct hands-on use
-> - Run real-world attacker simulations and observed how they work
+> - Run real-world attacker simulations and see how they work
-> - Obtained the Kraken Hunter certification
+> - Achieve Kraken Hunter certification
-> - And more!
+> - And much more!